This is going to be fun! A nice piece of inconsequential weirdness to ring in the new year.

 Nimoy describes the investigator, Nikolai Sokalov, as a devout anti-Bolshevik.
 He explored the supposed burial place of the Romanovs, but didn't actually contain the royal corpses.

 The other journalist claims that they found evidence that the female Romanovs were taken by Bolsheviks retreating from Ekaterinburg and held elsewhere for several months.
 He claims to have a lot of testimony of people who saw them at this new prison, but the testimony was suppressed in the 1920s.
-Anastasia were with these women but left after a couple of escape attempts.
+Anastasia was supposedly with these women but left after a couple of escape attempts.

 Now we're at a bridge in Berlin, where 'a young unidentified woman' was dragged from the water.
 She was taken to hospital but refused to reveal her identity for two years, at which point she claimed to be Anastasia.
 Anastasia's grandmother, the Grand Duchess Marie, sent investigators to examine the issue, but their report was uncertain.
 Nimoy says: "They reported that, at best, the ailing girl had but a few more years to live."